-- In the Discworld Expanded Universe, the Assassins' Guild local office in Rimwards Howondaland is running a selection course for talented local prospects who can be offered sponsored places at the Guild School in Ankh-Morpork.
+- In the Discworld Expanded Universe of A.A.
+Pessimal, the Assassins' Guild local office in Rimwards Howondaland is running a selection course for talented local prospects who can be offered sponsored places at the Guild School in Ankh-Morpork.
 One of the final group, who have already been put through more conventional selection tests, is baffled when after a tangential discussion which was only marginally related to being an Assassin, the woman heading the selection panel offers him a saxophone and instructs him to play it.
-Afterwards, he realises they already knew he was a competent musician; what swings it for his application is that his interviewer wanted to send the Guild School somebody with musical rather than assassin potential, as a favour to the Music teacher she quite likes.
+Afterwards, he realizes they already knew he was a competent musician; what swings it for his application is that his interviewer wanted to send the Guild School somebody with musical as well as Assassin potential, as a favour to the Music teacher she quite likes.

 Quite like him to have somebody with a bit of talent.
 He was already beginning to twitch when I graduated six years ago, poor man.